-A passport book provides valid identification for national travel, but only provides valid identification for certain types of international travel.
+A passport card provides valid identification for national travel, but only provides valid identification for certain types of international travel.
 You can use your U.S. passport card to travel from the U.S. to Canada, Mexico, the Caribbean, or Bermuda.
-You can only use the passport card for travel by land or by sea; you can’t use it for air travel.
+You can only use the passport card for travel by land or by sea; you can't use it for air travel.

 Validity of Passport Books and Passport Cards

 The U.S. passport book and the U.S. passport card share the same terms of validity:

 - Valid for 10 years for adults.

 - Valid for five years for minors under age 16.

 A passport book is bigger than a passport card.
 When closed, a U.S. passport measures 5 inches by 3.5 inches.
 A passport card fits in your wallet, making it a more convenient form of ID to carry on certain trips.

 When you apply for a passport card, you'll spend less money than you would when applying for a passport book.
 Below is a brief, non-comprehensive cost breakdown of each option.
 A $35 execution fee is included in the total price.